 Spending some time in Edinburgh would be a great first stop (especially if you have had a long flight).
 You could visit the Castle, National Museum of Scotland, Camera Obscura or even just explore the streets for a spot of shopping.
 They are plenty of options for hotels from budget hostels to luxury hotels.
 I’m sure there is an option out there for you.

-Next stop Callander (one of my favourite places!).
+Next up is Loch Lomond and The Trossachs National Park and stopping in Callander (one of my favourite places!).
 On the way, you could stop at the Kelpies, or Blair Drummond Safari Park.
 There is also Stirling with its beautiful Castle that is just off the drive where you could spend a good few hours exploring.
-In Callander, you have a good selection of 3 or 4 star B&B/guest houses.
+In Callander, you have a good selection of 3 or 4 star B&B/guesthouses.
 The Abbotsford Lodge Guest House is lovely and has some great family rooms available.

 Glencoe and Rannoch Moor